reesekunz/dark-mode/README.md

 ## STEP 2 - useDarkMode

-- Inside the `hooks` directory, add a new file called `useDarkMode`.
+- Inside the `hooks` directory, add a new file called `useDarkMode`.✅
-- Build a function called `useDarkMode`.
+- Build a function called `useDarkMode`.✅
-- Import `useLocalStorage`
+- Import `useLocalStorage`✅
 - Call `useLocalStorage` and pass in the key you want to use to store whether or not dark mode is enabled.
-Remember, this hook returns an array with a value and a setter in an array, exactly like the state hook, so make sure to capture those values in a `const` - `const [someValue, setSomeValue] = useLocalStorage('your key here')`
+Remember, this hook returns an array with a value and a setter in an array, exactly like the state hook, so make sure to capture those values in a `const` - `const [someValue, setSomeValue] = useLocalStorage('your key here')`✅
 - Now to add the class to the body.
 If we need to manipulate the DOM directly, how do we do that?
 Any direct DOM manipulation is considered a side effect, right?
 So let's use the effect hook.
   -Import and set up your effect hook.
   - Inside it, check to see if the value from `useLocalStorage` is true or false.